-Definition of Grievance:
+A. Definition of Grievance

-A grievance is defined as a dispute over the meaning or interpretation of this Agreement.
+A grievance is defined as a dispute between the parties over the meaning, application, or interpretation of a term of this Agreement.
 However, it is recognized that discussion and interpretation of the applications of other rules and regulations of the Employer may be necessary for the resolution of the grievance.
+A grievance shall identify the Article(s) and Section(s) that the Employer is alleged to have violated and the specific manner in which the violation is alleged to have occurred.

-Notification of Discipline:
+B. Notification of Discipline

-When disciplinary actions involving discharge, suspension or demotion are imposed, the Employer shall furnish the Association with a copy of the written notification to the member(s) affected.
-The copy shall be mailed to the Association within forty-eight (48) hours of the time of that notification is issued to the member(s).
+When disciplinary actions involving discharge, suspension or demotion are imposed, the Employer shall furnish the Association with a copy of the written notification to the member affected.
+The copy shall be mailed to the Association within forty-eight (48) hours of the time the notification is issued to the member.

-Written Reprimands:
+C. Written Reprimands

 Written warnings and reprimands are not subject to the grievance procedure, but may be reviewed through the chain-of-command up to and including the Commissioner of the appropriate department.
 If not resolved, the employee may include a written rebuttal, which shall be attached to and become a part of the written warning or reprimand.
-A written warning and reprimand shall be purged from the member's personnel files two years after the date of issuance if no similar instances of conduct are reported in writing and upon the written request of the member to the Commissioner's Office.
+A written warning or reprimand shall be purged from the member's personnel files two years after the date of issuance if no similar instances of conduct are reported in writing and upon the written request of the member to the Commissioner's Office.
 Written warnings and reprimands issued as a result of an arbitrator's decision are not subject to this section.

-Probationary employee:
+D. Probationary employee